ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 ## IBM management services NSX Edge
 {: #nsx-networking_services-mgmt-serv-nsx-edge}

-The IBM management ESG is a dedicated NSX Edge cluster for {{site.data.keyword.cloud_notm}} management network traffic only.
+The IBM management ESG is a dedicated NSX edge services cluster for {{site.data.keyword.cloud_notm}} management network traffic only.
 It isn't intended for traffic traversal of any component that is not deployed and managed by vCenter Server automation.

 The management ESG provides a communication path between services virtual machines (VMs) residing within vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}} as shown for vCenter Server in the following graphic.